There I was, standing in front of the mirror, leaning over the sink when it happened:

 If you don’t brush your beard regularly, this could have some pronounced effects, especially if you are trying to cover up a shallow neckline.

 All you would have to do is the following:

-- Get a beard balm that has a medium hold to it (personally I love this beard balm) in order for your beard to maintain its shape throughout the day.
+- Get a beard balm with a medium hold to it for your beard to maintain its shape throughout the day.

 - Apply generously to your beard.